egpivo/SpatPCA/README.md

 ### Package description
 ***SpatPCA*** provides regularized principal component analysis

-* seeking the dominant patterns (eigenfunctions), even smooth and localized ones
+* seeking the dominant patterns (eigenfunctions), which can be smooth and localized
 * computing spatial prediction (Kriging)
 * suitable for either regularly or irregularly spaced data
 * by the alternating direction method of multipliers (ADMM) algorithm